demon-codly/JavaChallenges/README.md

    - Right Half Pyramid
    - Reverse Right Half Pyramid
    - Left Half Pyramid
-40. Create a program to find the sum and average of all elements in an array.
+40. Find the sum and average of all elements in an array.
-41. Create a program to find number of occurrences of an element in an array.
+41. Find number of occurrences of an element in an array.
-42. Create a program to find the maximum and minimum element in an array.
+42. Find the maximum and minimum element in an array.
-43. Create a program to check if the given array is sorted.
+43. Check if the given array is sorted.
-44. Create a program to return a new array deleting a specific element.
+44. Return a new array deleting a specific element.
-45. Create a program to reverse an array.
+45. Reverse an array.
-46. Create a program to check is the array is palindrome or not.
+46. Check is the array is palindrome or not.
-47. Create a program to merge two sorted arrays.
+47. merge two sorted arrays.
-48. Create a program to search an element in a 2-D array.
+48. Search an element in a 2-D array.

 ---